 - Google G Suite works in Safari on macOS and iPadOS and also offers native iPadOS apps such as Google Drive and Google Docs.

-- Cloud storage providers such as Box, Dropbox and Microsoft OneDrive can help employees share and collaborate on documents.
+- Cloud storage providers, such as Box, Dropbox and Microsoft OneDrive, help employees to share and collaborate on documents.
 These services can integrate with the Finder on Mac and the Files app on iPhone and iPad.

 Find more business apps on the App Store

 The App Store has thousands of apps designed for business.
-We have curated a collection of apps to help you connect with your colleagues.
+We have curated a collection with apps to help connect with your colleagues.
 Distribute them with Apple Business Manager to give your employees more ways to work from home.